atlas-github/nddatabase2/content/norazah_mohamed_razali.md

 skillset2:
 skillset3:
 skillset4:
 comment: No direct relationship with T&M team currently.
 Significant consulting experience.
-Can empathise with mgmt. as an ex-CEO.
+Can empathise with management as an ex-CEO.
 slug: https://misc.com.my/about/datin-norazah-mohamed-razali/
 ---

+norazah mohamed razali female malaysian malay mba the management school imperial college london llb honors international islamic university malaysia restructuring no direct relationship with t&m team currently significant consulting experience can emphatize with management as an ex-CEO